-The maximum funding assistance for each client each year for training/education/employment support is \$45,000 in Canadian dollars (CAD).
+The maximum funding assistance for each client each year for training/education/employment support is \$45,000.

 The maximum is set high enough to cover specialized programs with high tuition rates.
 TFN's expectation is that the actual funding will be significantly less than \$45,000 for most clients.
 If the funding is less than \$45,000, the client will receive the lesser amount.
 This will ensure availability of funds to more clients.